EjosueRam/LogicTrack/README.md

 ![Captura de pantalla (9)](https://github.com/user-attachments/assets/29deebab-2f72-419a-b509-44def024bfd4)

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 Check the `LICENSE` file for more details.
+## Contact
+If you have questions or suggestions, you can contact me at eberelcrac@gmail.com.
 Let me know if you need further refinement!